 VPN is the kind of technology that you should use regularly for your own online security and privacy.

-Using VPN on a daily basis involves less effort than checking your email.
+Using a VPN daily involves less effort than checking your email.
 Here are a few tips you can apply right away:

 - Subscribe to the VPN service for a longer period.
-Make sure your access to VPN servers is not cut off when you need it the most due to the expired subscription.
+Ensure your access to VPN servers is not cut off when you need it the most due to the expired subscription.
 By subscribing to annual or biannual plans, you reduce this risk to a minimum.

-- Alternatively, install a free VPN app that you can use in case you get out of money, and you don’t want to continue with your subscription.
+- Alternatively, install a free VPN app that you can use in case you get out of money and don’t want to continue with your subscription.

-- Choose the VPN protocol based on the online activity you’re performing.
-For example, if you need high-speed connections for your daily VPN routine, use PPTP.
-If you need to bypass specific filtering systems, use robust protocols like SSTP or Stealth VPN.
+- Choose the VPN protocol based on the online activity you are performing.
+For example, if you need high-speed connections for your daily VPN routine or for downloading torrents, use PPTP or IKEv2.
+If you need to bypass specific filtering systems, for example, imposed by your ISP (Internet Service Provider), or by the Great Firewall, use robust protocols like SSTP, Stealth VPN.

-- If you’re deeply preoccupied about your online security, make sure to make the most of what your VPN provider has to offer.
+- If you’re deeply preoccupied with your online security, and you need to stay away from prying eyes, make sure to make the most of what your VPN provider has to offer.
 Look for advanced VPN features and make sure to use them.
-Such features might be the Kill Switch (Internet Kill Switch or Application KillSwitch), of different options that keep you away from IP leaking or DNS leaks.
+Such features might be the VPN Kill Switch (Internet Kill Switch or Application KillSwitch), of different options that keep you away from IP leaking or DNS leaks.
+Additionally, split tunneling is highly useful.

 - Set the VPN apps on your mobile devices to automatically connect to the VPN when switching to unsecured Wi-Fi networks.
-Don’t need to check whether the public WiFi hotspot you are are trying to connect is secured or not.
+You don’t need to check whether the public WiFi hotspot from the coffee shop you are trying to connect to is secured or not.
 The VPN app will check it for you and turn the VPN protection on if necessary.
+You will even be able to use your credit cards for online purchases confidently.

 - Use browser extensions.
-If you’ve opted for a VPN provider that puts a lot on the table, check if you’re allowed to use VPN browser add-ons.
-Even if these tools are not encrypting your traffic, are great at bypassing geo-restrictions and changing your IP address, plus are perfect for streaming activities.
+If you’ve opted for a VPN provider that puts a lot on the table, check if you can use VPN browser extensions for Chrome and Opera, or VPN addons for Firefox.
+Even if these tools are not encrypting your traffic, they are great at bypassing geo-restrictions, changing your IP address, and hiding your virtual location, plus are perfect for streaming services (Netflix, Hulu, Amazon Prime Video, BBC iPlayer), like accessing blocked Youtube videos or P2P file-sharing activities.

-Thus, every time you need to use a VPN, you are able to use it with one or two (ok, maybe three) clicks or taps.
+Thus, every time you need to use a VPN, you can use it with one or two (ok, maybe three) clicks or taps.

-Using a VPN will keep internet traffic secure and enable access to restricted content.
-As many different devices and not only computers are used to access the internet nowadays, it makes sense to secure all connection to the internet via a VPN.
+Using a VPN will keep internet traffic secure and you will gain access to restricted content.
+As many different devices and computers are used to access the internet nowadays, it makes sense to secure all connections to the internet via a VPN.